BCG-X-Official/facet/README.rst

 |

-*facet* is an open source library for human-explainable AI.
+FACET is an open source library for human-explainable AI.
 It combines sophisticated model inspection and model-based simulation to enable better explanations of your supervised machine learning models.